esyede/rakit/packages/docs/data/validation.md

 echo $validation->errors->first('email');
 ```

-Sometimes you may need to format the error message by wrapping it in HTML tags.

-No problem.
-Just pass the format you want along with the `:message` placeholder
+To wrap a message in HTML, pass a format carrying the `:message` placeholder as the
-to the second parameter.
+second parameter.

 #### Format an error message: